standard-things/esm/README.md

 Run `npx create-esm` or `yarn create esm`.

+:bulb: Use the `-y` flag to answer “yes” to all prompts.

 There are three ways to enable `esm`.

 1. Enable `esm` with a CJS bridge: